Fractured Magic: Chapter Nine

 “Tea,” Maebhe said flatly.
 “Okay.”

 “I’ll be back in no time,” Gareth promised.
 After he left, Maebhe listened at the door and heard voices on the distant landing, then the sound of boots heading down stairs.
 They weren’t coming closer, at least, so she allowed herself a deep breath and a look around.
 She was in a short reception hall, almost identical to the one in her suite, but reversed.
-Her gaze fell on an envelope sitting on the table — it was addressed to a Mr. Gareth Ranulf and marked with Unity’s seal.
+Her gaze fell on a manila folder sitting on the table—it was addressed to a Mr. Gareth Ranulf and marked with Unity’s seal.

 Ranulf.
 Maebhe knew the name.
 One of the Magistrates was a Ranulf, wasn’t he?
 “Gods help me,” Maebhe murmured, running her finger over the golden seal.

 Gareth did more than just work for Unity.
 He was Unity.
 One of the damned Magistrates, no less.
 It explained how he knew so much, how he’d “spoken to Prince Nochdvor” about the kidnapping.
-Had his timely warning even been a warning, or had he known that giving Maebhe the newspaper would flush them out of their rooms, making them easier to arrest?
-Had he even bought them train tickets, or was he guaranteeing they didn't have their own means of escape?
-Had he given the orders to have them arrested?
+Had his timely warning even been a warning, or had he known that giving Maebhe the newspaper would flush them out of their rooms?
+Had he even bought them train tickets, or was that just a lie to make sure they didn’t find their own way out of town?

 Maebhe couldn’t stay here.

-She hurried through the suite, following a familiar path to the balcony, though she hid briefly to avoid the Ranulfs’ maid.
-Once the way was clear, she eased the balcony door shut behind her, then crept to the balcony's edge to see the street below.
+She hurried through the suite, following a familiar path to the balcony, though she had to hide briefly to avoid the Ranulfs’ maid.
+Once the way was clear, she eased the balcony door shut behind her, then crept to the balcony’s edge to see the street below.
 Several police carriages blocked the building’s front entrance, and there, in the middle of the mess, were Kieran and Íde.
-Two officers led them to the carriages, Gareth trailing behind them.
-Props to him — from Maebhe’s viewpoint, he made a good show of arguing with the officer.
+Two officers led them to the carriages while Gareth trailed behind them.
+He’d committed to the charade—from Maebhe’s viewpoint, he made a good show of arguing with the officer.

-As Kieran was guided into the backseat of a carriage, he glanced up.
-Maebhe waved, and she watched her brother’s eyes widen in surprise.
+Kieran happened to glance up as he was guided into the backseat of a carriage and Maebhe waved, watching her brother’s eyes widen in surprise.
 “I’ll save you,” she mouthed desperately, but then Kieran was out of sight, Íde being guided in right behind him.
 Maebhe had no idea if he’d understood her, if he’d even seen.

 Either way, it wouldn’t change her mission.

 She kicked off her shoes and clambered onto the balcony rail, wrapping her tail around it for extra balance.
-Slowly, she sank into a crouch.
+Then, slowly, she sank into a crouch.
 She couldn’t think about the street behind her, about how badly it would hurt to fall.
-She tensed, reinforcing her balance by wiggling like a cat about to pounce, then jumped to the narrow awning above the balcony door.
-It made a loud clanging noise when her body hit it and, on the street below, things went quiet.
+Instead, she tensed, reinforced her balance by wiggling like a cat about to pounce, then jumped to the narrow awning above the balcony door.
+Her body hit it with a loud clang and, on the street below, things went quiet.
 Before anyone could notice her half-hanging, legs dangling, she hauled herself up onto the awning and out of sight from the street.

 Even if they did see her, even if they made it up to Gareth’s suite before she was gone, she doubted they’d follow.
 She doubted they could.
-Unless they had a dragon with them, they couldn’t keep up — no Gallonteans could climb, run, or jump like an orinian.
-While orinians were technically human, they had adaptations Unity humans didn’t, leftover from a time when the only escape from the large predators that roamed their valley was up into the trees, into the mountains.
+Unless they had a dragon with them, they couldn’t keep up—no Gallonteans could climb, run, or jump like an orinian.
+While orinians were technically human, they had adaptations Unity humans didn’t, leftover from a time when the only escape from the large predators that roamed their valley was up into the trees and into the mountains.
 They had extra muscles in their legs to make jumping easier, extra joints in their feet to make climbing faster.
-And Maebhe, who spent all her time hunting, climbing, exploring, who used these extra adaptations every day if she could help it, scrambled up the hotel's trellised wall and reached the roof in a heartbeat.
+And Maebhe, who spent all her time hunting, climbing, and exploring, scrambled up the hotel’s trellised wall and reached the roof in a heartbeat.
 There, she peered back over the edge just in time to see the final carriage door shut, Gareth now standing alone in the street.

 The reality of the situation slammed into her.
 Vividly, she imagined falling from this height, hitting the ground and breaking bones.
-That was how it felt — the knowledge that everything had changed, nothing would be the same again.
+That was how this realization felt—the knowledge that everything had changed, nothing would ever be the same again.
 She covered her mouth to keep in a sob while below, carriages wheeled away one by one.
-Maebhe shook herself, then she launched herself after them.
-She followed from the rooftops, always keeping her eyes on Kieran's carriage as she leaped from building to building.
+She didn’t want to move.
+She wanted to lay down and cry.
+If she lost sight of those carriages now, though, it was over.
+So Maebhe launched herself after them.
+She followed from the rooftops, always keeping her eyes on Kieran’s carriage as she leaped from building to building.
 Once or twice, she nearly slipped on dewy tiles, collecting scrapes and bruises as she ran.
 Eventually, a monstrosity of a building blocked her path, so she cast her eyes around for the nearest fire escape.
 Scrambling down it, she continued her pursuit, pushing past strangers and jumping clear over a stroller.

 After turning another corner, she skidded to a sudden stop, finally realizing where this road led.
-She watched, helplessly, as the carriage carrying Kieran and Íde crossed the bridge to Unity’s island, and the realization that she was alone in an enemy city loomed all around her.
+She watched, helplessly, as the carriage carrying Kieran and Íde crossed the bridge to Unity Island and the enemy city loomed all around her.

 Discussion